majianjia/QingStation/doc/anemometer.md

 Another potential issue is the driving voltage, my one only have `10.5Vpp` but Lau's is higher through a transformer(unknown).

 Maybe just leave it by now.

+Update: 2020-05-13

+After checking many literatures, I found that it is very difficult to modulate the excitation in high frequency.
+The inertial of transducers delay the phase shifting at least `4` or more cycles depended on the amplitudes.
+I only sussess to code the phase in a `10kHz` (every `4` cycles in carrier frequency (`40kHz`)).
+But the signal is too small to stand in a high winds.

+It was very frastrating to try and fail.
+During the time, I have a few email communication with Lau's.
+And thanks for his emails to further explain his setup, I finally understand what was wrong.
+His anemometer has significant more driving capability than the one I built.
+And his transducers has a plastic shell which does have less inertial than the aluminium once I have.

 #### Extracting wind speed and sound speed